joshbegley/nyt-latest/README.md

 `Activists threaten boycotts over companies’ silence on new Georgia voting laws.`\
 https://nytimes.com/2021/03/30/business/dealbook/georgia-voting-boycotts.html?searchResultPosition=7

-**China’s Overhaul of Hong Kong Elections Gives Security Bodies a Key Role**\
+**How China Plans to Control Hong Kong’s Elections**\
-`New rules give the bodies power to investigate all potential candidates, meaning opposition politicians face steep odds of even being allowed to run.`\
+`New rules give Chinese security bodies power to investigate all potential candidates, meaning that opposition politicians face steep odds of even being allowed to run.`\
 https://nytimes.com/2021/03/30/world/asia/china-hong-kong-elections.html?searchResultPosition=8

 **The Dodgers Made It to the Top.
 They Want to Stay There**\